straysheep-dev/linux-configs/web-browsers/chromium/README.md

 * Based on the [OpenSCAP security guide for Google Chrome STIG configuration](https://static.open-scap.org/ssg-guides/ssg-chromium-guide-stig.html)
 * DuckDuckGo default search engine
   - Examples for Google as default search engine provided below
-* Clear all browser data on shutdown (auth / login cookies and tokens / history)
+* Clear all browser data on shutdown (auth / login, cookies, storage, history)
 * Prevents account sign-in, and account sync
   - Local profiles can still be created and used
   - Incognito mode is disabled